 Why Is A Teen Driver at A Higher Risk Driving?

 In an age where technology gives students access to social media and constant communication with friends, it’s no wonder that students are so easily lured into the temptation of texting while driving.
 That isn’t the only risk students who drive with passengers can easily be distracted from paying attention to the road.
 Those who don’t wear seatbelts or perform routine maintenance on their vehicles are also at risk.

 With this in mind, it’s important for parents to set forth some driving guidelines for their students to maintain their driving privileges.
 Teenage driving contracts, which are written agreements between a parent and a student driver, can help parents set those rules on paper.

 Parents can lay out safe driving practices and their expectations.
 This could be as simple as wearing seat belts and include things like what time to be home and off the road.
 A parent-teen driving agreement is customized to the family.

 Secured with SHA-256 Encryption

 Can A Contract Protect Your Teen from an Accident?

-You may think your student driver knows what you expect them to do when behind the wheel, but unless you make your rules clear, it may be difficult for teens to keep them in the forefront of their minds.
+In any event, the effectiveness of the contract depends on you.
+Do you and your teen have a good relationship?
+Will both sides adhere to the rules of the contract, good or bad?
+You may think your student driver knows what you expect them to do when behind the wheel.
+Unless you make your rules clear, it may be difficult for teens to keep them in the forefront of their minds.
+Things that seem like common sense to you are new information for new drivers.
 Driving contracts give students clear guidelines for expected driving conduct, and they also clarify the consequences for failing to follow the rules.